Yep, Joe Jonas and Sophie Turner Are Every Bit the Cool Parents We Imagined They'd Be - E! Online

-Here's the tea: We pretty much assumed that Joe Jonas and Sophie Turner were going to rule at parenting the moment they confirmed they were expecting now-12-month-old daughter Willa.
+Here's the tea: We pretty much assumed that Joe Jonas and Sophie Turner were going to rule at parenting the moment they confirmed they were expecting now-3-year-old daughter Willa.

 And by confirmed, we mean walked outside while wearing baby doll-style dresses and high-waisted leggings, because they are far too hip to do anything quite as basic as cut into a pink- and blue-hued cake.

 They preferred instead to let Turner's bump do the talking.
-And even that wasn't until well after Willa's July 2020 arrival, Queen Sansa finally bestowing us with a few snaps of her pregnancy style last September.
-(Plus there was the time Turner tried her husband's new title out for style, wishing a happy birthday last Aug.
-15 to her "baby daddy.")
+And even that wasn't until well after Willa's July 2020 arrival, Queen Sansa finally bestowing us with a few snaps of her pregnancy style.
+(Not to mention, while pregnant with baby no. 2, a girl they welcomed last summer, Turner made us bend the knee when she displayed her bump at the 2022 Met Gala.)

 But even a couple cool enough to host a wedding as a Billboard Music Awards afterparty (complete with a Vegas chapel, an Elvis impersonator and some Ring Pops) isn't immune from the sort of uncontainable pride and joy that affects new parents.

-"It's been amazing," Jonas, 32, shared with Gayle King during a virtual appearance on CBS This Morning in May.
+"It's been amazing," Jonas, turning 34 Aug.
+15, shared with Gayle King during a virtual 2021 appearance on CBS This Morning.
 Emphasizing the thinnest of silver linings that the coronavirus pandemic provided, he continued, "It's been forced time at home—I'm always on the go, I'm always moving and traveling and touring.
 To be in one place for a solid amount of time and having my feet on the ground and be with my family, my immediate family, is time I don't think I'll get back.
 I'm so thankful and grateful."

 He was also indebted to sleep schedules, joking that the one thing he'd learned in nearly a year of fatherhood was that "naps are nice.
 All around."

-As for his daughter herself, she was, in a word, "Gorgeous."
+As for his eldest daughter herself, she was, in a word, "Gorgeous."

 We're guessing the cool gene is genetic as well.
 Because we're here for any family who points to Legos as the cause of their biggest quarantine fight and bespoke cocktails as the solution.

-In a recent chat with the Wall Street Journal, Jonas revealed their quarantine quirk of choice was to get "very into" Legos.
+In a 2021 chat with the Wall Street Journal, Jonas revealed their quarantine quirk of choice was to get "very into" Legos.

 "My wife and I probably built 10 monstrous Legos," he recalled.
 "It was also quite funny, because I was super focused on helping her but then I was getting easily distracted and playing Fortnite."
 At first, he continued, they argued over his lack of commitment to the project, "and then it was like, she loves her organization and it's completely different from the way I would build it: 'You do you; I'll be here for support.'
 So then I became moral support; I'll make the cocktails for us."

 A truly appropriate lesson in teamwork.
-Though, by all accounts, the couple, who marked their second wedding anniversary earlier this year, are doing just fine in that regard.
+Though, by all accounts, the couple, who marked their fourth wedding anniversary earlier this year, are doing just fine in that regard.
 "Joe is very hands on and involved," a source described the couple's parenting style in the days immediately after Willa's arrival.
 "He wants to do everything he can and loves being with the baby and helping Sophie."

-Or, as Turner put it in a Father's Day tribute in June, "Joe you are the best baby daddy, It's my greatest joy to watch."
+Or, as Turner put it in a 2021 Father's Day tribute, "Joe you are the best baby daddy, It's my greatest joy to watch."

 To hear Turner tell it, her pregnancy was kinda nice, or at least as pleasant as that sort of experience can be when the world is going mad around you.

-Settled into their new home, a 14,000-square-foot Encino, Calif., spread that felt especially prudent once the stay-at-home orders came down last spring, "I feel as though the only thing that's changed for me is having this incredible sense of security," she gushed of married life in Elle's April 2020 issue.
+Settled into their new home, a 14,000-square-foot Encino, Calif., spread that felt especially prudent once the stay-at-home orders came down, "I feel as though the only thing that's changed for me is having this incredible sense of security," she gushed of married life in Elle's April 2020 issue.
 "Just the word 'husband' and the word 'wife'—they solidify the relationship.
 I love being married.
 I think it's wonderful."

 They didn't even mind all that much when they got a head start on the more homebound life of parenthood months ahead of schedule.